Black Friday Apple Deals: Save on iPad, MacBook, Apple Watch - 9to5Mac

 Home goods, fashion, and everything else:

+- GAP’s Black Friday Sale refreshes your wardrobe with 50% off sitewide + extra 10% off

+- COACH Black Friday Sale takes 50% off best-sellers + 30% off full-price + free shipping

-- Ray-Ban’s Black Friday Sale takes up to 50% off sitewide: Best-selling sunglasses, eyewear, more
+- Timbuk2 In the Bag Sale takes up to 50% off top-selling bags: MacBook backpacks, more

-- DEWALT and SKIL tools plunge as low as $50 at Amazon (Up to $96 off)

 - KitchenAid’s Pro Stand Mixers now up to $300 off for Black Friday, deals from $190